Reviewing Cyclo Therapeutics (CYTH) & Its Competitors

 |2.42

-Cyclo Therapeutics currently has a consensus price target of $16.00, suggesting a potential upside of 479.71%.
-As a group, “Industrial organic chemicals” companies have a potential upside of 20.28%.
-Given Cyclo Therapeutics’ stronger consensus rating and higher possible upside, equities analysts clearly believe Cyclo Therapeutics is more favorable than its peers.
+Cyclo Therapeutics currently has a consensus target price of $16.00, suggesting a potential upside of 479.71%.
+As a group, “Industrial organic chemicals” companies have a potential upside of 20.38%.
+Given Cyclo Therapeutics’ stronger consensus rating and higher probable upside, equities analysts plainly believe Cyclo Therapeutics is more favorable than its competitors.

-This table compares Cyclo Therapeutics and its peers’ net margins, return on equity and return on assets.

 Summary

-Cyclo Therapeutics peers beat Cyclo Therapeutics on 8 of the 13 factors compared.
+Cyclo Therapeutics competitors beat Cyclo Therapeutics on 8 of the 13 factors compared.

 Cyclo Therapeutics Company Profile (Get Rating)